acarrou/ENGR-261-Final-Project/README.md

 # ENGR-261-Final_Project
-The final project for ENGR 261 (Circuits Lab course)
+This is a final project for ENGR 261 (Circuits Lab course)